Veterans, Military Spouses, and Active Duty Service members

-The Paralegal Institute at Brighton College recognizes the hard work and sacrifice you make.
-As a military friendly college, we have designed a program offering special benefits and discounts to you.
+The Paralegal Institute @ Brighton College recognizes the hard work and sacrifice you make.
+As a military-friendly college, we have designed a program offering special benefits and discounts to you.

-Our self-paced programs offer you the flexibility required by a military lifestyle, and you have the option of enrolling in our online paralegal school, entering the legal nurse consultant program, or pursuing a criminal justice diploma.
+The flexibility of online programs aligns with the flexibility required by a military lifestyle.
+You can enroll in our online Paralegal Studies Associate Degree or Paralegal Studies Certificate.
 To find out more on why The Paralegal Institute is the right choice for you, call us at 1-800-354-1254, and speak to an enrollment counselor today.
-To get the enrollment process started today, visit our online enrollment page
+To get the enrollment process started today, visit our online enrollment page.

 Military Spouse Funding through MyCAA

-If you are a military spouse looking to earn your associate degree, or diploma, the MyCAA program can help you cover some, or all your tuition costs!
+If you are a military spouse looking to earn your associate degree or diploma, the MyCAA program can help you cover some or all of your tuition costs!

 We are very proud to share with you that Brighton College was one of the first colleges to participate in the Department of Defense’s Military Spouse Career Advancement Accounts (MyCAA) pilot program.
 Today, the MyCAA program provides up to $4,000 for military spouses who are interested in pursuing degrees, licenses, or professional credentials that lead to employment in high-growth, in-demand, and portable career fields.